xgr-network/XGR/docs/mcp/XGR-MCP-Operation-Handoff.md

 | `GET /health` | Liveness and server mode |
 | `POST /mcp` | Stateless MCP JSON-RPC endpoint |

+Purchase tools use the MCP endpoint and call the separately configured purchase API internally.
+They do not add public purchase routes to the MCP gateway.

 Public handoff endpoints enforce configurable:

 - request-size limits,